Risk premium: Formal definition in expected utility theory

 Note that the risk-premium depends both on the gamble itself, the agent's utility function, and the wealth-level of the agent.
 This can be understood intuitively by considering a real gamble.
 Some people may be quite willing to take the gamble and thus have a low risk-premium, while others are more averse.
-Further, as one's wealth increases, one is usually less perturbed by the gamble, whose stakes diminshes relative to one's wealth, consequently the risk-premium $\pi(w, Z)$ often decreases as $w$ increases, holding $Z$ constant.
+Further, as one's wealth increases, one is usually less perturbed by the gamble, whose stakes diminishes relative to one's wealth, consequently the risk-premium $\pi(w, Z)$ often decreases as $w$ increases, holding $Z$ constant.

 Risk premium application in finance

 The risk premium is used extensively in finance in areas such as asset pricing, portfolio allocation and risk management.
 Two fundamental aspects of finance, being equity and debt instruments, require the use and interpretation of associated risk premiums with the inputs for each explained below:

 Equity instruments

 In the stock market the risk premium is the expected return of a company stock, a group of company stocks, or a portfolio of all stock market company stocks, minus the risk-free rate.
 The return from equity is the sum of the dividend yield and capital gains and the risk free rate can be a treasury bond yield.

 For example, if an investor has a choice between a risk-free treasury bond with a bond yield of 3% and a risky company equity asset, the investor may require a greater return of 8% from the risky company.
 This would result in a risk premium of 5%.
 Individual investors set their own risk premium depending on their level of risk aversion.
 The formula can be rearranged to find the expected return on an investment given a stated risk premium and risk-free rate.
 For example, if the investor in the example above required a risk premium of 9% then the expected return on the equity asset would have to be 12%.